Last Updated on September 4, 2022 by Dominique de Merteuil

 How to wear 1950s clothing in Autumn!

 Autumn is without a doubt my favourite time of the year.
-It’s the most vintage friendly season, as long as it’s not raining that is, when I can wear a 1950s skirt suit, like the Handmacher beauty in the picture below, or a dress, without the need of having to cover it with a coat.
+It’s also the most vintage-friendly season.
+I can wear a 1950s skirt suit, like the Handmacher beauty in the picture below, or a dress, without the need of having to cover it with a coat.

 The 1950s velvet bolero

 “The ‘costume look’ has developed into a strong fashion idea for fall and winter.
-The news is in the mismated fabrics and colors used in this year’s go-togethers.
-Highly-textured (and often noisily patterned) coats and jackets are sold frankly as suits with solid color dresses or skirts.
+The news is in the mismated fabrics and colours used in this year’s go-togethers.
+Highly-textured (and often noisily patterned) coats and jackets are sold frankly as suits with solid colour dresses or skirts.
 Wool capes or stoles teamed with evening dresses made other texture combinations.
-Brilliant colors, so popular in this year’s town suits and coats, added still another mismatched note. (…)
+Brilliant colours, so popular in this year’s town suits and coats, added still another mismatched note. (…)